Herophilos: Medical knowledge

 Conventional medicine of the time revolved around the theory of the four humors in which an imbalance between bile, black bile, phlegm, and blood led to sickness or disease.
 Veins were believed to be filled with blood and a mixture of air and water.
 Through dissections, Herophilus was able to deduce that veins carried only blood.
 After studying the flow of blood, he was able to differentiate between arteries and veins.
 He noticed that as blood flowed through arteries, they pulsed or rhythmically throbbed.
 He worked out standards for measuring a pulse and could use these standards to aid him in diagnosing sicknesses or diseases.
 To measure this pulse, he made use of a water clock.

 Herophilos's work on blood and its movements led him to study and analyse the brain.
-He proposed that the brain housed the intellect rather than the heart.
+He proposed that the brain housed the intellect rather than the heart, an early statement of the cephalocentric hypothesis.
 He was the first person to differentiate between the cerebrum and the cerebellum, and to place individual importance on each portion.
 He looked more in depth into the network of nerves located in the cranium.

 Herophilos was particularly interested in the eye.
 He described the optic nerve for seeing and the oculomotor nerve for eye movements.
 Through his dissection of the eye, he discovered its different sections and layers: the "skin" of the eyeball comprising the cornea (the clear part at the front of the eye through which light begins to be focussed into the eye) and sclera (the white of the eye), the iris (the colored part of the eye surrounding the pupil), the retina (containing the cells converting light into neural activity), and the choroid (a layer between the retina and the sclera comprising connective tissue and blood vessels nourishing the retina).
 Herophilos used the term retiform to describe the retina, from its resemblance to a casting net, giving the origin of the modern term.